To see and communicate with your network, the Auvik collector uses these communications protocols:

 Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote command-line login, remote command execution, and other secure network services between two networked computers.

 Telnet is a client-server protocol historically used to send clear text across a network.
 Today, most administrators prefer SSH, which provides much of the same functionality as Telnet but with the addition of encryption and public key authentication.
 Auvik will only use Telnet to communicate with your network if SSH is not available.

-TFTP is a simple file transfer protocol that Auvik uses to send a configuration file to your network when you request a configuration restore.
-Since a config restore is the only time Auvik uses TFTP, the protocol doesn’t get much use.
+TFTP and FTP are simple file transfer protocols that Auvik uses to send a configuration file to your network when you request a configuration restore.
+These protocols are also used to poll configuration backups from some devices.

 MDNS resolves host names to IP addresses.
 It works by sending an IP multicast query message that asks the host having that name to identify itself.

 SMB is an application-layer network protocol that Auvik uses to discover printers, serial ports, and miscellaneous communications between network nodes.